 Once you pass the PG exam, you will be instructed by mail how to apply for your license.
 The license fee is $120.

-Note: You are not licensed and cannot practice or hold out as licensed until the Board processes your license.
+Note: You are not licensed and cannot practice or hold out as licensed until the Board processes your license and issues you a license number.

 Regardless of when obtained, your license expires June 30th of every even-numbered year.